LinYKen/Resources/2019_Intern_tasks.md

 1. Collect weekly reports from each project and check if it is following the timeline.
 2. Ask developers to clarify when facing confusing words.
 3. Write a weekly summary for your monitoring projects (deadline: 10pm every Sunday).
-4. Investigate the school market, submit a feasible report of a new project for Polaris Studio.
-Currently an optional plan is a paid questionnaire system (You can ask two technical managers for more details), you can also design new projects yourself (recommended).

 Workload Allocation:

 1. Li Ke: Monitor the participating project.